MartinStokholm/NGK_Repo/jour1/handin/exer5.md

 ### -4

 -4 returns the exact same result as host with no flags.
-THis makes sence since we are looking up the IP4 connected to the domain in the DNS.
+This makes sense since we are looking up the IP4 connected to the domain in the DNS.

 ### -6

-The connection to all websites timed out when IPV6 was used to transmite the requst.
-This probably indicates something we will lean later in the couse.
+The connection to all websites timed out when IPV6 was used to transmit the request.
+This probably indicates something we will learn later in the couse.

 ### -d

-Gives a long detailed answer, that, agian, we might be able to intebrute later in the course.
+Gives a long detailed answer, that, agian, we might be able to interprete later in the course.

 ## The tests